mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Merging is auspicious;
-> Do not violate it.
+> do not violate it.

 #### Commentary:

-This translation says “merging;” in Japanes we say “saku nen.”
+This translation says “merging;” in Japanese we say *saku nen*.
 This means two things: intermixture, and holding in reverence.
-So merging captures one meaning, intermixture; but there is the second, holdig in awe and reverence.
+So merging captures one meaning, intermixture; but there is the second, holding in awe and reverence.

-If you want to have intermerging, intercommunication you have to hold yourself in reverence.
+If you want to have inter-merging, intercommunication you have to hold yourself in reverence.
 In other words, you should pay homage to you.
-If you pay homage to you, to your position, to your everyday life, to washing your face and getting up in the morning, then you can realize that everything interconnunicates and interpenetrates.
+If you pay homage to you, to your position, to your everyday life, to washing your face and getting up in the morning, then you can realize that everything intercommunicates and interpenetrates.

 If you practice like that everything helps your life.
 Before you are conscious of it.
 That is what is called to accumulate virtuous qualities, or plant the root of your life.
 If you practice like this, pay homage to your hands, to this table, to your walking and to the washing of your face, very naturally everything will support your life.

 Because everything is impressed by this life.
 Not only people, but visibly and invisibly all sentient beings will help you.
 That is called merging.

 It’s very true.
 If you do this, very naturally there is a dynamical rhythm of merging with all sentient beings.

 That is why merging is auspicious.
 Very auspicious.

 Because this merging is fitting exactly into the rhythm of the way, of the universal life.